 3 Credits Much of southern Africa has adopted Community-Based Natural Resource Management (CBNRM) approaches to conservation, led and implemented by community organizations, traditional leaders, conservation NGO's, private-sector investors, and government authorities.
 The goal of CBNRM is for local communities and private landowners to benefit directly from both consumptive and non-consumptive natural resource utilization strategies.
 This course covers major approaches to CBNRM focusing on evaluating the success of local strategies.

-Prerequisites: Admittance to the Round River Program students develop an applied research project focused on achieving broader effects beyond the scope of the class (i.e., impact wolf management or environmental education activities).
-Flexible schedules and out-of-class activities are expected.
-The class includes at least one mandatory weekend trip.
-Students may be expected to travel to remote areas of northern Wisconsin to conduct field research.
-Course Fee
+Prerequisites: Admittance to the Round River Program

-NRS 464 - Wolf Ecology, Management, & Research
+NRS 464 - Interdisciplinary Ecology of Wolves & Deer